 - The approach/methods for undertaking the review (e.g. systematic review, meta-ethnography, etc)

 - The timeline for producing the review.

-Proposals should be submitted by 8th April 2020.
-Each proposal will be reviewed by the Editorial Team for quality and relevance to the journal and discussed at the next Editorial Board meeting which is scheduled for May 2020.
+Proposals should be submitted by 1st October 2020.
+Each proposal will be reviewed by the Editorial Team for quality and relevance to the journal and discussed at the next Editorial Board meeting.
 We will respond to authors within five weeks of the submission deadline.
 Any submissions invited to go forward will then enter the standard Evidence & Policy peer-review process.
 Those that go through this process successfully will have the open access fee waived and will be promoted by the journal as a key reference point for the field.
 In advance of this, authors are welcome to informally discuss potential submissions with the co-editors-in-chief (please email EvidenceAndPolicy@ed.ac.uk).